csfalcione/google-distance-matrix-adapter/README.md

-Google Maps Geocoder PHP Wrapper
+Google Maps Distance Matrix PHP Wrapper
 =========================

 <h3>So you dont have to think about it!</h3>
-A straightforward, reliable, PHP wrapper for consuming the Google Geocoding API.
+A straightforward, reliable, PHP wrapper for consuming the Google Distance Matrix API.

 How to Use
 --------